sensiasoft/sensorhub/sensorhub-all/src/site/markdown/dev-guide.md

 1. Pre-requisites

 Make sure you have the following Eclipse components installed :

   * Eclipse Helios or newer (the exact steps described here are for Luna)
   * Egit plugin for Eclipse (included in "Eclipse IDE for Java Developers" release)
   * Maven plugin for Eclipse M2E (you can install it using the "Help > Install New Software..".
-You will find it under the "Collaboration" section of the Kepler releases repository)
+You will find it under the "Collaboration" section of the Eclipse releases repository)

 2. Clone the project in your Eclipse workspace

   * In the Package Explorer, right click and select "Import" from the popup menu
   * Open the "Git" category, select "Projects from Git" and click "Next"
   * Select "Clone URI" and click "Next"